pavel-shevchenko/loan-payments-aggregator/README.md

 - Duplicate .env.example and rename copy to .env.
 Update configuration values as required.
 - Generate app key by running php artisan key:generate from application directory.
 - Install database tables by running php artisan migrate from application directory.
+- Then seeding the database by running php artisan db:seed command.
 - Go to resources/js subdirectory and run npm install, then run npm run build

 ## DB Schema